Greg-Boggs/ansible-hosting/README.md

 ## Automated Ansible Hosting on Digital Ocean

 Ansible Hosting is an Ansible-based script that purchases a Droplet from Digital Ocean and automatically installs a fully-configured web server on the new Droplet.
-To run this script, you need anAnsible control server which could either be your laptop or a Droplet on Digital Ocean.
+To run this script, you need an Ansible control server which could either be your laptop or a Droplet on Digital Ocean.
 Using this script requires a Digital Ocean account, and it will cost money because it creates a new Droplet for you.